 - Enhanced critical thinking– auditory learning helps students reflect on and fully comprehend their point of view.

-- Better social skills– Auditory learning encourages children to interact with others and share ideas (see my interactive learning statistics post for more details), which helps them build their vocabulary, communication skills and social connections with their peers.
+- Better social skills– Auditory learning encourages children to interact with others and share ideas (see my interactive learning statistics post for more details), which helps them build their vocabulary, communication skills, social intelligence and social connections with their peers.

-- Availability of auditory content– nowadays technology and AI offer a lot of auditory learning content including audiobooks, videos, podcasts, AI-generated podcasts…
+- Availability of auditory content– nowadays technology and AI offer a lot of auditory learning content including audio e-books, videos, podcasts, AI-generated podcasts…

 What are the Disadvantages of Auditory Learning Style?